atsushieno/aap-juce/README.md

 ## Hacking JUCEAAP modules

-The easiest way to hack AAP JUCE integration itself would be still via sample app projects on Android Studio.
+The easiest way to hack AAP JUCE integration itself would be still via soem ported app project on Android Studio.

 Although on the other hand, JUCE integration on desktop is significantly easy as JUCE is primarily developed for desktop, if code to hack is not Android specific.
 JUCE exporter for CLion may be useful for debugging (especially that Android Studio native builds are also for CMake either way).
 On CLion (verified with 2019.3) setting the project root with `Tools` -> `CMake` -> `Change Project Root` command would make it possible to diagnose issues with breakpoints on the sources from AAP itself (also LV2 dependencies and prebuilt LV2 plugins e.g. mda-lv2, but it is out of scope of this repo).